mirror/dd-wrt/src/router/frr/doc/user/snmp.rst

 routing protocol MIBs available through it.

 Note that SNMP Support needs to be enabled at compile-time and loaded as module on daemon startup.
 Refer to :ref:`loadable-module-support` on the latter.
+If you do not start the daemons with snmp module support snmp will not work properly.

 .. _getting-and-installing-an-snmp-agent: